IMAP-Science-Operations-Center/imap_processing/style_guide/README.md

 ## Tools and Library Recommendations

 - `black` for checking python code formatting
+- `poetry` for dependency management and virtual environments
 - `pytest` for unit testing
 - `ruff` for checking docstring formatting
 - `spiceypy` for using SPICE kernels